For Presenters: Participant Information and Checklist

 - Decide what work you are going to present.
-All research, regardless of whether it was carried out at WSU or anywhere else, is welcomed.
+All mentored research, scholarship, or creative activities are welcomed, regardless of whether they were carried out at WSU or anywhere else.

 - Write an abstract with the help of your mentor.

-- Carefully review all 8 participant categories with your mentor and select a category.
+- Carefully review all 9 presentation categories with your mentor and select a category.

-- Decide with your mentor whether you are going to need a table, electricity, or other special needs so that your work can best be presented.
+- Decide with your mentor whether you are going to need a table, electricity, or other special needs so that your work can best be shown at your presentation.

 - Submit your application with an abstract by application deadline (which is Feb.
 21, 2023) using the online submission process.
 Each abstract is reviewed, and submitters will be notified by mid-March as to whether they are accepted to present at SURCA.